 Vehicles and Parking: All vehicles on campus must be registered during the first week of school or within three days of arriving on campus.
-Student overnight parking is limited to Lots A, C, and E. Day parking is open in lots campus-wide, except for designated handicapped and RD spaces, or restricted areas behind residence halls.
+Student overnight parking is limited to Lots A, C, and E. Restricted areas behind the residence halls should be clear at all times for emergency vehicles and Facilities staff.

 Weapons: Students may not possess or store weapons on University property, including vehicles parked on campus.
 Anyone aware of weapons on campus should immediately report it to Public Safety.
-Weapons include all guns (also BB, pellet, stun, blow, paint ball, and air soft guns), knives with a blade of more than three inches, brass knuckles, crossbows, slingshots, and/or any object that is brandished or used as a weapon.
+Weapons include all guns (also, BB, pellet, stun, blow, paint ball, and air soft guns), knives with a blade of more than three inches, brass knuckles, crossbows, slingshots, and/or any object that is brandished or used as a weapon.
 Students violating this policy through possession, use or storage are subject to probation, up to and including dismissal [See also Firearms standards above].